david-elfau/js-test-elfau/README.md

 I've created a front end app which stores the data in cookies, because I didn't feel confortable

 Technology used:
-* Node.js: To have a simple enviroment to work
+* Node.js: It is a very common and simple enviroment to work.
+It helps creating servers and adding packages to the app.
 * React:I have select it as Frontend Library because: TODO
   * React hooks: To pass and save user state data.
-* Bootstrap: I have used because it provide easy way to create components
+* Bootstrap: I have used because it provide easy way to create components as progress bars, and overlays.
-* Adobe XD: I have create the skeleton on XD and exported to html and css to save time, event it is not the best way yo proceed
+* Adobe XD: I have create the business skeleton on XD and exported to html and css to save time.
+Because I am not an expert in web design.